 Here's how USC describes its ideal applicants on its undergraduate admissions website:

-"No specific curriculum is prescribed or required, though students offered admission typically pursue the most rigorous program available to them in English, mathematics, science, social studies, foreign language and the arts.
+"Outside of mathematics, no specific curriculum is prescribed or required, though students offered admission typically pursue the most rigorous program available to them in English, science, social studies, foreign language and the arts.
+Students are expected to have earned a grade of C or better in at least three years of high school mathematics, including Advanced Algebra (Algebra II).
 Careful attention is paid to preparation for the intended major."

 In addition to doing well in classes, strong applicants will have excelled in a rigorous academic program, particularly in classes relevant to their intended majors.